micmejia/bible-dump/NKJV/1 Timothy/1 Tim 6.md

 And those who have believing masters, let them not despise _them_ because they are brethren, but rather serve _them_ because those who are benefited are believers and beloved.
 Teach and exhort these things. ## Error and Greed

 ###### 3
-If anyone teaches otherwise and does not consent to wholesome words, _even_ the words of our Lord Jesus Christ, and to the [^a]doctrine which accords with godliness,
+If anyone teaches otherwise and does not consent to wholesome words, _even_ the words of our Lord Jesus Christ, and to the doctrine which accords with godliness,

 ###### 4
 he is proud, knowing nothing, but is obsessed with disputes and arguments over words, from which come envy, strife, reviling, evil suspicions,

 ###### 5
-[^b]useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a _means of_ gain. [^c]From such withdraw yourself.
+useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a _means of_ gain.
+From such withdraw yourself.

 ###### 6
 Now godliness with contentment is great gain.

 ###### 7
-For we brought nothing into _this_ world, [^d]_and it is_ certain we can carry nothing out.
+For we brought nothing into _this_ world, _and it is_ certain we can carry nothing out.

 ###### 8
 And having food and clothing, with these we shall be content.